 Accredited by the COE

 The object of this course is to explain and demonstrate modern network operations.
 Today’s networks are expected to ensure 24/7 availability of network resources.
 Network Operations teaches students to monitor netflow and to adjust for best network performance.
-Students learn how to create and manage tickets, provide backend maintenance, and provision network services on core equipment.
-Students learn the essentials of network monitoring, power monitoring and wireless survey tools.
+Students learn how to create and manage tickets, provide backend maintenance, and provide network services on core equipment.
+Students learn the essentials of network monitoring, power monitoring, and wireless survey tools.
 Throughout the course, the importance of ongoing network hardening is emphasized.

 This course will teach the significance of object-oriented programming.
 Students will learn the keywords and constructs of the Java programming language and the steps required to create simple Java technology programs.

 This course will provide learners with principles of data and technology that frame and define cybersecurity.
 Students will gain insight into the importance of cybersecurity and the integral role of cybersecurity personnel.
 Focus is on cybersecurity principles, security architecture, risk management, attacks, incidents, and IT and IS technologies

 This course explores the essential parts of a computer with a focus on the motherboard, the CPU, the BIOS, and input and output systems.
 Students will learn about assembly, updating, and troubleshooting of these components in laboratory projects.
 Mass data storage and printing systems will also be discussed.